Corymbia maculata: Description

 Corymbia maculata is a tree that typically grows to a height of 45-60 m and forms a lignotuber.
 It has smooth mottled pinkish grey or bluish grey, often dimpled bark that is shed in small, irregular flakes.
 Young plants and coppice regrowth have leaves that are glossy green, broadly egg-shaped to lance-shaped, 70-190 mm long and 30-75 mm wide and petiolate.
 Adult leaves are the same shade of green on both sides, lance-shaped or curved, 80-210 mm long and 12-30 mm wide, tapering to a petiole 10-25 mm long.
 The flower buds are arranged in leaf axils on a branched peduncle 3-20 mm long, each branch of the peduncle with three, rarely seven, buds on pedicels 1-8 mm long.
 Mature buds are oval to pear-shaped, 8-10 mm long and 6-8 mm wide with a hemispherical, conical or beaked operculum that is shorter than the floral cup.
 Flowering occurs from March to September and the flowers are white.
 The fruit is a woody oval, barrel-shaped or slightly urn-shaped capsule 9-14 mm long and 8-13 mm wide with the valves enclosed in the fruit.

 Corymbia citriodora and C. henryi are similar to C. maculata but have a more northerly distribution extending into Queensland.
 The adult leaves of C. citriodora are slightly narrower and those of C. henryii wider than those of C. maculata.

 Taxonomy and naming

 Spotted gum was first formally described in 1844 by William Jackson Hooker in his book Icones Plantarum, and given the name Eucalyptus maculata.
 In 1995, Ken Hill and Lawrie Johnson changed the name to Corymbia maculata.
-The specific name maculata is derived from the Latin word maculatus, meaning "spotted", referring to the spotted pattern on the bark.
+The specific name maculata is derived from the Latin maculatus, meaning 'spotted', referring to the spotted pattern on the bark.